 Public health advisory

 To discuss collaborating or learning mosquito-borne virus surveillance, evolution or risk modeling, please contact Dr Francesca Frentiu.

-We can provide access to our Micron III retinal imaging system for in vivo multimodal imaging of retinas in a range of experimental mouse models of ocular disease.
+We collaborate with external groups to perform in vivo multimodal retinal imaging (Micron IV) in a range of experimental mouse models of ocular disease.
 For more information, please contact Dr Samantha Dando.